EleutherAI/lm-evaluation-harness/lm_eval/tasks/fld/README.md

 * It assesses diverse reasoning patterns (i.e., deduction rules), as it is based on formal logic theory.
 * As a result, it is highly challenging.
 Indeed, even GPT-4 can solve only about half of the problems.

-This release is the simplified version of FLD where a model is required to predict only an answer.
-This setting is described by "answer accuracy" in the original paper.

 Homepage: https://github.com/hitachi-nlp/FLD